WSU-Classes/WSU-Classes.github.io/profile/README.md

   * **[CEG 4324: Digital Integrated Circuit Design with PLDs and FPGAs](https://github.com/WSU-Classes/CEG4324)**

-      * An introduction to digital logic and system design using the VHDL hardware description language.
-Covers combinational and sequential logic design and implementation on FPGAs.
+      * Digital design with behavioral level VHDL; application of VHDL to the design, analysis, and synthesis of digital integrated circuits; field programmable gate arrays (FPGAs) and design and application of digital integrated circuits using FPGA’s.
+CAD tools, devices and boards will be used in the lab portion of the course.
+Topics include registers, counters, memory devices, register-level design, microcomputer system organization.
+Students must show competency in design of digital systems.

   * **[CEG 4350: Operating Systems](https://github.com/WSU-Classes/CEG4350)**

-      * A study of the principles and concepts of modern operating systems.
-Topics include process management, memory management, file systems, scheduling, and concurrency.
+      * Overview of operating systems internals.
+File-system usage and design, process usage and control, virtual memory, multi user systems, access control.
+Course projects use C++ language.

 ### Electrical Engineering (EE)